 ALL students, both new and returning

 - Apply with the Veteran's Affairs Administration (VA)

-- Complete the UAlbany GI Bill Request Form EACH TERM
+- Complete the UAlbany GI Bill Request Form EACH TERM AFTER REGISTRATION IS COMPLETE

 1. Apply with the Veterans Administration